morningspace/lab-k8s-playground/docs/All-in-One-Playground-Overview.md

 ## Customize

-You can customize the playground before or after its launch in many aspects to meet your very specific requirement, e.g. to change the kubernetes version, the number of cluster nodes, the applications to be installed, and the Docker images to be pulled.
+You can customize the playground before or after its launch in many aspects to meet your very specific requirement, e.g. to change the Kubernetes distribution, Kubernetes version, the number of cluster nodes, the applications to be installed, and the Docker images to be pulled.

 For more details, please refer to ["Can I customize the playground?"](All-in-One-Playground-Usage-Guide.md#can-i-customize-the-playground), ["What if images are changed?"](All-in-One-Playground-Usage-Guide.md#what-if-images-are-changed).